andrxu/d2d/README.md

 # d2d
-A Sample of Server-Side Image Rendering on Windows Server 2012 with DirectWrite and Direct2D

-This console application shows you how to generate an image in memory with DirectWrite and Direct2D.
+This console application shows you how to render an image in memory with Microsoft's DirectWrite and Direct2D.

 ## Sample output
 ![](DWriteTry/output.png)

+## Platform
+* Windows Server 2012
+* Windows 8